earthly/website/blog/_posts/2022-04-8-docker-vagrant.md

 There are some great benefits of using Dockerized application containers.
 For example:

 - Dockerfiles, their associated images and the containers are lightweight and portable.
-- Containers use fewer resources than VMs.
+- containers use fewer resources than VMs.
 - Building and deploying containers takes less time than deploying VMs.
 - A physical host can run many more containers than virtual machines.